TrialsNest

 What should teams know about track patient recruitment?

-Tracking patient recruitment works best when the site can see movement, blockers, ownership, and next actions instead of only counting new leads.
+A patient recruitment tracking dashboard works best when the site can see movement, blockers, ownership, and next actions instead of only counting new leads or top-line pipeline totals.
 The practical value is in connecting the concept to ownership, follow-up, records readiness, scheduling, reporting, and clear next actions.

 Who is this resource written for?